jgatjens/webpack-jekyll/README.md

 ### How to run it

-To see your project running please run:
+To see your project running run:

-    $ npm run jekyll

-and in another terminal

     $ npm start